Skip to main content

 Updated this week

 Photoroom has an Enable automatic regeneration setting that you can turn on or off in your Preferences.
-The setting controls whether Photoroom regenerates an AI Background and AI Shadows when you move an object layer in a design or template.
+It controls whether Photoroom automatically regenerates AI Backgrounds and AI Shadows when you move an object layer in a design or template.

 • Redraw the AI Background (if used)